Dog Games - Part 1

 Tee-ball to baseball, slow-pitch softball to fast, video games to…well, nothing.
 The comparisons are almost endless and, after many years of observation, what I have concluded is that “similar” doesn’t mean “same”.
 Apply that thought where you will.
 Consider, with all of the best equipment and purest intent, a photograph of a steak doesn’t taste like, and therefore isn’t, a steak.

-I have always trained dogs toward hunting with a very limited background when it comes to field games.
-None with the relatively new hunt tests.
+I have always trained dogs toward hunting with a very limited background when it comes to field games or tests.
 For a young dog (or first-time owner), I always ask what the dog owner wants from the dog.
 Field or forest – pheasants or ruffed grouse?
 Where and what will they primarily hunt?
 In my first year of “professionally” training upland gun dogs and their owners, I was surprised to find myself preparing almost as many dogs for field tests as for hunting.
-This required some research and offered additional experience.
+This required some research and offered additional opportunities.

 Before I begin the basis for my musings, I should confess a slight philosophical prejudice.
 I have been a very competitive individual all of my life and can relate to physical challenges where a clear winner is determined.
 Humans, animals, manufacturing or invention, I believe that experience along with competition will improve certain aspects of those that participate.
 The single inherent problem with competition, from performance enhancing drugs to atomic weaponry, left unchecked, it can go too far.
 You don’t have to agree, history proves this out.

-On the matter of upland pointing dogs and competition, I lean quite heavily toward the sport’s ability to develop and demonstrate an ideal (bird) dog.
+On the matter of upland pointing dogs and competition, I lean quite heavily toward the sport’s ability to replicate a true hunting experience while developing an ideal (bird) dog.
 “What’s an ideal upland pointing dog?” you ask.
 I would think, for most of us, an ideal hunting dog is one that enjoys actively seeking, pointing, and retrieving feathered fowl for its human counterpart - me.
 Most of all, always and everywhere, a trusted and mindful companion.

-Sporting dogs in the true sense and tradition.
-That’s “Teddy” on the left.
+A sporting dog in the true sense and tradition.

 Do they exist?
-I’ve had many that came awful close.
+I’ve had many that came awful close to ideal.
 Even so, I believe that was the original intent; the pinnacle for all breeds of (pointing) dogs.
+So, our qualifying factor is an activity’s ability to develop an ideal pointing dog - a dog that meets the requirements of their original design.
+The question becomes, to what degree do various pointing dog events meet this intent?

 On the one end of the spectrum there are events that I have a difficult time using the term, “competitions”.
 They are subjective and based on a set of physical characteristics; the outcome tossed to and fro at the whim of whoever is making the judgement.
 Of course, what I am describing are dog shows.

-Upland show dogs are categorized in the Sporting Group, though they may not be allowed to actively participate in the sport(s) that put them in that category.
+Upland show dogs are categorized in the Sporting Dog group, though they may not be allowed to participate in the activities that put them in that category.
 These are superficial canid events that have collectively reduced several breeds to physical and mental ruin.
 For some, all evidence of the breed’s sporting origins has been systematically removed for the sake of appearance.
-The focus on conformation, ignoring more pragmatic virtues, dog beauty pageants have destroyed several sporting breeds.
-Again, history is on my side here.
+The focus on conformation, ignoring more pragmatic virtues, dog beauty pageants have destroyed several sporting and working breeds.
+I believe that history is on my side here, as well.

-One may rightly argue that this is all primarily due to competition.
-These dogs were bred to win shows where the paramount achievement is basic obedience and physical attributes.
-I will just counter by saying that that proves my point.
+One can rightly argue that this is all primarily due to competition.
+These dogs were bred to win shows where the paramount achievement is physical attributes with basic obedience tossed in.
+And that proves my point.
 Competition had, indeed, developed specialization toward its perception of perfection.
-However, in the matter of Sport-class dogs, show goals tend to move away from the breed’s historical origins.
+However, in the matter of Sport-Class show dogs, the goals moved drastically away from the breed’s original intent.

 Perhaps you think I’ve been too harsh on this end of the spectrum?
 Well, it’s just one man’s opinion - based on a stated criteria.
 You’re certainly welcome to yours.

-I mentioned that I was going to discuss the distant ends of canine competition.
+All remaining major forms of competition and tests that include upland (pointing) dogs involve dog performance as it relates to finding game - in one form or another.
+I mentioned that I was going to discuss the distant ends of canine competition and I shall.
 What would you consider as the complete opposite of what was discussed here?

 That is what we will discover in the next segment.